Henno Martin: Career

-Martin discovered the Messum crater in 1939, the Namibian remainder of a gigantic volcanic eruption that happened before Africa and South America broke apart.
+Martin discovered the Messum Crater in 1939, the Namibian remainder of a gigantic volcanic eruption that happened before Africa and South America broke apart.
 This eruption is thought to have been the single largest explosive volcanic eruption in the history of the Earth.

 After the war he worked as a consulting geologist, specialising in exploration for underground water resources.
 He selected the locations of boreholes throughout South-West Africa and particularly in the capital Windhoek, where he "provided the city with its first large-scale, reliable source of water".

+From 1958 to 1960, he taught structural geology at the University of São Paulo.
 Martin worked for 20 years as Director of the Geological Survey of Namibia.
 In 1963 he joined the University of Cape Town as director of the Precambrian Research Unit, and in 1964 he became Head of Geology at University of Göttingen.

 The Geological Society of Namibia, whose honorary patron Martin was, awards the Henno Martin Medal annually for the best scientific publication by a geologist living in Namibia.